-Upon successful completion of the contact phase and proposal phase the next steps in the procedure are related to the establishment of the specific verification protocol.
-The specific verification protocol explains how the verification is to be conducted, including a definition of the parameters covered by the verification and all relevant requirements on tests and test data (e.g. test method selection, test design, data quality, data assessment, etc.).
-It shall include the following:
+Upon successful completion of the contact phase and proposal phase the next steps in the process are related to the establishment of the specific verification protocol.
+The specific verification protocol explains how the verification is to be conducted, including a definition of the parameters covered by the verification and all relevant requirements on tests and test data (e.g. test method selection, test design, test data quality, test data assessment, etc.).
+It shall include all the elements of the verification plan, with the meaning of ISO 14034, as provided in Section 5.3, together with the following details or complements:

-- Summary description of the technology, its intended application and associated environmental impacts; - Precise definition of verification parameters (the revised performance claim); - Requirements related to the test body quality management and general test requirements, i.e. those requirements of ISO/IEC Standard 17025 that are considered relevant for the tests to be performed.
-This point may be omitted if the test bodies involved in the verification process are already designated and if they are accredited according to ISO/IEC 17025 for the relevant test methods; - Requirements on test design, test methods, definition of calculation methods for performance parameters, as well as statistical methods and determination of uncertainty; the criteria for the acceptance of test data shall be explicit in these requirements; - Description of the way in which additional parameters are to be dealt with in the verification process; - Assessment of existing data and conclusions on the requirement for additional tests.
+- Summary description of the technology, its intended application and associated environmental impacts; - Precise definition of verification parameters (the revised performance claim); - Requirements related to the test body quality management and general test requirements, i.e. those requirements of ISO/IEC Standard 17025 that are considered relevant for the tests to be performed6.
+This point may be omitted if the test bodies involved in the verification process are already designated and if they are accredited according to ISO/IEC 17025 for the relevant test methods; - Requirements on test design, test methods, definition of calculation methods for performance parameters, as well as statistical methods and determination of uncertainty; the criteria for the acceptance of test data shall be explicit in these requirements; - Description of the way in which additional parameters are to be dealt with in the verification process; - Assessment of existing test data and conclusions on the requirement for additional tests.